Mediatek-Cloud/MCS/tutorial/implementing_using_mt7681_development_board.md

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/7681DataChannelType.jpg)

 Step 1.7 Enter the Data Channel name, Id, description and select Data type.
 In the case of 7681, the Data Channel Id is predefined.
-Enter "GPIO_01" in the Data Channel Id field and select "ON/OFF" in the Data Channel Type.
+Enter "GPIO_01" in the Data Channel Id field and select "GPIO" in the Data Channel Type.
 Click the "Save" button to create the Data Channel.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/addGPIO.jpg)